It’s never good to make mistakes. But making Facebook marketing mistakes can cost you.

 In the age of smartphones, much of our social happens in the palms of our hands.
 This has only increased the occurrence of typos and grammatical errors.

 Content with spelling and grammar mistakes makes a bad impression on your Facebook fans and followers.
 It also affects your brand’s credibility and there is no excuse for that.

 Here’s what you can do.
 You can sign up for a proofreading tool such as Grammarly that highlights typos and helps you fix them.
 This way you can ensure that your posts are error-free.

-Alternatively, you can use a social media management software that allows you to get your posts approved by your content editor before publishing it on your Facebook page.
+Alternatively, you can use social media management software that allows you to get your posts approved by your content editor before publishing them on your Facebook page.

 #4 Ignoring Complaints and Feedback